Usage

 },

-Add a /mock directory at the root of your project, and the mock directory will be used to save and manage all mock configuration files in a centralized location.
+Add a /mock directory in your project root.
+The mock directory will be used to centrally save and manage all mock configuration files.

 .